7. Oktober 2015 at 10:41 #16090

 • Disable multichannel (I still have under audio player surround 21, surround 40, surround 41 etc)

 • Disable multi-room

 • Disable video

 • I cannot assess if kodi for instance auto starts services.
 If it does I want to disable them because I do not use kodi21.
-January 2016 at 11:26 #18041
+Januar 2016 at 11:26 #18041

 just to follow up with an earlier query, i removed 1.5 GB worth of non-essential stuff (x11, python, development packages et cetera) and there was a very noticeable increase in sound quality. this is such a sensational little headless device now and thanks again to all involved